 By candybones from Stuttgart, AR

 Our cat used to like to play with her water bowl, too.
 Since I kept it on a small rug, I just stuck some Velcro on the bottom of the bowl & it stuck to the fibers in the rug.
-She had to stand on the little rug to get to the water bowl, so when she pawed at it, nothing happened.

 One of my two tabby cats, the older (age 15ish) paws most of the water out of their water bowl.
 He then laps it up off the floor.
 This happens about 80% if the time.
 I've seen him drink out of the bowl normally.

 Try getting a wider bowl.
 I read somewhere that cats don't like their whiskers to touch the sides of the bowls.
 Maybe that will help. :-)

 Just had a strange idea, how about taking a sponge that is smaller then bowl and putting it in there.
 Leaving enough room around sponge so that he can get to water.

 You don't want a cat fountain.
 The cats like them, but they are dirty.
 They only filter the particulate matter, not bacteria and other nasties.
 The pump gets loaded with gunk and slimy stuff and the whole thing needs to be completely taken apart at least weekly for a thorough cleaning.